 • Student Eligibility: All current Yale students (first- years, sophomores, juniors and seniors) are eligible.

-• Position Eligibility: Community based nonprofit in Connecticut, Massachusetts, Rhod Island, Vermont, New Hampshire, and Maine (New England); 8 week, 30+hour week internship.
+• Position Eligibility: Community based nonprofit in New England, particularly Massachusetts and Connecticut.
+Nonprofits within Rhode Island, Vermont, New Hampshire, and Maine will also be considered; 8 week, 30+hour week internship.

 • Application Portal: Yale Students Grants Database (keyword: Yawkey).